Established in 2007, WiCS was introduced to the Waterloo community to effect change in the following ways by:

 Read the summary here.

-Thanks to generous donations from Dropbox and Microsoft, we are holding some pre-university events that allow new students to get to know each other and talk with upper-year students about their experiences before classes start.
+Thanks to generous donations from our industrial partners we are holding pre-university events that allow new students to get to know each other and talk with upper-year students about their experiences before classes start.

 - Part social and community building (so there will be friendly faces in your classes on Monday)